 Commitment is often difficult for someone who is emotionally unavailable.

-For instance, they may put off labeling your romantic relationship or initiating a next step, such as a marriage proposal.
+For instance, they may put off labeling your romantic relationship or initiating a next step, such as moving in or proposing marriage.

-In a friendship, the person may be hesitant to make plans or might cancel often.
-They might also become uncomfortable if you express love for them or treat them as a confidant.
+In a friendship, the person may be hesitant to make plans or might cancel those often.
+They might also become evidently uncomfortable if you express love for them or treat them as a confidant.

 “Someone who is emotionally unavailable rarely initiates conversations that involve discussing relationship dynamics, hurt feelings, or requests for behavioral changes,” says Jernigan.

 If you tell them you need them, emotionally unavailable people tend to run the other way.
-Sometimes, they literally are nowhere to be found when you want to talk.
+Sometimes, they literally are nowhere to be found when you’re going through a rough time or simply want to talk.

-Or they might stick around, but they’ll tend to minimize your emotional expressions.
+Or they might stick around, but they’ll tend to minimize your emotions.
 They could also try to change the subject or just withdraw from an emotional conversation.

-Because they tend to “turn off” emotions and lack insight, people who are emotionally unavailable might also exhibit low empathy — the inability to understand or share someone else’s feelings.
+Because they tend to “turn off” emotions and have poor insight, people who are emotionally unavailable might also exhibit low empathy — the inability to understand or share someone else’s feelings.

-In other words, an emotionally unavailable person may not be able to relate or consider your feelings.
+In other words, an emotionally unavailable person may not be able to relate to you, put themselves in your shoes, or consider your feelings when making a decision.

 Since an emotionally unavailable person isn’t comfortable exploring their own emotions, they might not be able to connect with other people’s emotional needs, either.